-Cambridge O Level results are shown by one of the grades A, A, B, C, D or E, indicating the standard achieved, A being the highest and E the lowest.
+Cambridge O Level results are shown by one of the grades A\, A, B, C, D or E, indicating the standard achieved, A\ being the highest and E the lowest.
 'Ungraded' indicates that the candidate's performance fell short of the standard required for grade E. 'Ungraded' will be reported on the statement of results but not on the certificate.
-The letters Q (pending) and X (no result) may also appear on the statement of results but not on the certificate.
+The letters Q (result pending), X (no result) and Y (to be issued) may also appear on the statement of results but not on the certificate.